 This will depend exclusively on your taste.
 Do you like expensive gemstone necklaces?
 Contemporary diamond earrings?
 Vintage jewellery?
 Maybe even statement jewellery?
 Once you answer this question it is time to plan your course of action.
 Write down on a piece of paper or an Excel document all the stores that you would like to visit online and offline.
-Find the desired pieces from each store's ecommerce website and note them down and their price tags as well.
+Find the desired pieces from each store's e-commerce website and note them down and their price tags as well.
 The fun part is about to start!

 The hunt begins!

-It is time to call stores to check availability of your preferred jewellery and then visit them!
+It is time to call stores to check the availability of your preferred jewellery and then visit them!
 It would be wise to have a smart device in hand or a notebook and write down possible discounts that each store may offer and original prices for the items of interest!
-Once you have narrowed down to the best jewellery choices see which ones are the more appealing to you, but also keep in mind the value to price ratio!
+Once you have narrowed it down to the best jewellery choices see which ones are the most appealing to you, but also keep in mind the value to price ratio!

 The rough value of the materials is defined by the origin, purity (inclusions in gemstones and gold purity f.e.) and treatment of the materials!
 The closer the rough value is to the set price the wiser it is to get that piece.
 There is no need to break the bank if you are organised and dedicated!
 Now that the hunt is over it is time to reap the fruits of your hard labour!
 Wear those rocks like there is no tomorrow!

 This part is a tricky one.
 If you are dead-serious about collecting jewellery and gemstones the approach would be completely different than the previous two categories.
 Finding high-carat, flawless gemstones and unique vintage jewellery in the quintessence of gemstone collecting.
 And in order to hunt for such items, money should not be an option.